RicCodeX/alx_database/SQL_introduction/README.md

-This is a Readme for ALX databases intro
+This is a Readme for ALX SQL databases intro